ifm/documentation/PDS/GetRack/getRack.md

 ## Input

 ### `depthHint`
-The depth hint is an approximate distance in meters along the X-axis from the camera to the rack.
+The depth hint is an approximate distance in meters along the X-axis from the origin of the reference coordinate system (typically the fork tines coordinate system) to the rack.
 The default value is 1.8 m.
 To optimize the detection process, we recommend the user configured the depth hint to the actual distance.

 ### `horizontalDropPosition`